-The following is a general summary of the anticipated tax treatment in the UK, which is not intended to be comprehensive, does not constitute legal or tax advice and applies only to persons resident and (in the case of individuals) domiciled in the UK, holding Shares as an investment as the absolute beneficial owners thereof ("UK Investors").
+The following is a general summary of the anticipated tax treatment in the UK, which is not intended to be comprehensive, does not constitute legal or tax advice and no action should be taken or omitted to be taken in reliance upon it.
+This summary applies only to persons resident and (in the case of individuals) domiciled in the UK, holding Shares as an investment as the absolute beneficial owners thereof ("UK Investors").
 It may not apply to certain categories of UK Investors and is only intended as a broad and general guide as to the anticipated taxation results for any UK Investor investing in the Company.
 Investors should consult their own professional advisers on the UK tax implications of making an investment in and holding or disposing of Shares in the Company.